 Reading with Furfriends

 This freebie was created as extra special treat for the amazing people and pets who volunteer their time to children’s reading programs.
-In addiiton to the usual personal use of our freebies, as noted below, reading charity groups, public library programs, teachers, and other similar non-personal but not-for-profit users are also very welcome to use these special freebies.
+In addition to the usual personal use of our freebies, as noted below, reading charity groups, public library programs, teachers, and other similar non-personal but not-for-profit users are welcome to use these special freebies.
 If you’re sharing access to the digital files with your staff, members, or volunteers, please email/share the link to this blog post, not the file or direct download link.
 Traffic is what keeps our website free.
 Please help to support our blog and keep our content free by preserving our visitor traffic.
 We really appreciate it!
 You’re all pawesome!
 Woofs!

 Free Printable Dog Paw Print Bookmarks

 As with all of our printable freebies, these printables are free for your personal / non-commercial use as a little present from us to you.
 As noted above, charities, teachers, and other reading programs are also welcome to use these bookmarks.
-It’s absolutely not required, but it would be awesome and greatly appreciated if you followed us on social media, if you’re not already following the fun.
+It’s not required, but it would be awesome and greatly appreciated if you followed us on social media, if you’re not already following the fun.
 We welcome social media shares and linking with love, but please link to this post, not the download direct.
 Thanks!

 Note: These freebies have been shared via Dropbox as high resolution jpegs (A4 300ppi).
 You do not need to have a Dropbox membership/login to access the file.
 As images files, you can easily resize, crop, and/or print multiples of the items that you want in the program of your preference.
 Only print what you want to use, and please remember to recycle any extra bits or offcuts.
 Woofs!

 Using the Free Printable Paw Print Bookmarks

 The free printable bookmarks come in two different styles: one with text (including both spellings for colour) and one with only the paw prints to give you more options for use as well as open up use to our non-English audience.
 We’ve shared these as image files instead of PDFs to give you lots of flexibility on which designs you’d like to use and in what sizes.